OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_563.rst

 - `Fix an issue that prevents Network model to work in vCenter <https://github.com/OpenNebula/one/issues/2474>`__.
 - `Remove unselect button in Sustone selection labels <https://github.com/OpenNebula/one/issues/2538>`__.
 - `Fix an issue that prevents removal of FILE_DS attribute <https://github.com/OpenNebula/one/issues/2540>`__.
+- `vCenter vms do not fail when removing unmanaged nets in parent template <https://github.com/OpenNebula/one/issues/2558>`__.

 Sunstone Note
 --------------------------------------------------------------------------------